In Search of Effective Activism Part 2: "These Streets Should Be Paved with Gold"

 Reversing the extractive flow of wealth from your community

 We will have to create the real material conditions needed to create an alternative economy.
-We need ways of generating income that are outside to the current economic system.
+We need ways of generating income that are outside of the current economic system.
 We have to feed and grow that alternative.
 We will have to build systems of solidarity that don’t exist in most places.
 This essay is an introduction to how I’ve been thinking about this task.
 Please feel encouraged to comment additional thoughts and resources.

-Earlier this year, one of my favorite climate newsletters, HEATED, relayed the story of James Hiatt, “a third-generation former oil worker from Louisiana who has been campaigning against the LNG build-out for the last two years”.
-James worked at an oil refinery for 24 years, content with the idea that he was fueling America, until he got wrongfully fired for sticking up for someone the company was being unjust toward.
-He won a settlement through his union, but this interaction kickstarted his disillusionment with an extractive industry that mirrored that extractivism onto its employees.
-For instance, the company always touted “Safety First” but punished people who paused work if they didn't feel safe.
-It’s a story we’ve heard from many Amazon workers who are regimented inhumanely, and it’s a story we can assume is happening all over the world, even if we can’t see it directly.
+Earlier this year, one of my favorite climate newsletters, HEATED, shared the story of James Hiatt, “a third-generation former oil worker from Louisiana who has been campaigning against the LNG build-out for the last two years”.
+James spent 24 years working at an oil refinery, content with the belief that he was fueling America, until he was wrongfully fired for standing up for an injustice at his workplace.
+Though he ultimately won a settlement through his union, this experience kickstarted his disillusionment with an extractive industry that mirrored that extractivism onto its employees.

 “Come look at Cameron, and tell me if this looks like some prosperous economic development, and not extractive profits for somebody from elsewhere.
 These streets should be paved with gold.
 But they’re not.”

 The world is teeming with examples of this type of extractivism.
 A silicon valley AI company KoBold, just made the “exciting” announcement that they found a massive copper deposit in Zambia.
-The mine’s suspected value is billions of dollars a year, for decades.
-The article noted that whether Zambians will benefit, “is far from a foregone conclusion.
-Mining has left waste piled across Copperbelt Province [where the deposit was found], spawning lawsuits.
-One case alleges that local rivers at one point ran bright blue with copper tailings.
-And despite a century of mining, Zambia remains one of the world’s least-developed and most indebted countries.”
+The mine is projected to generate billions of dollars in revenue each year for decades.
+But whether Zambians themselves will benefit, the article notes, “is far from a foregone conclusion.”

-“Colette Pichon-Battle came to understand climate chaos as the result of this political crisis.”
+Colette Pichon-Battle came to understand climate chaos as the result of this political crisis.
 Her answer was community organizing.
-In a political landscape run on money, we can’t afford to let our value be drained into their hands.
-Colette is part of a growing flank of activists who are spearheading a paradigm shift away from the growth-obsessed Superorganism model toward a more localized and regenerative economic system.
+In a political landscape powered by money, we can’t afford to let our value be drained into the hands of those who would sacrifice our health for their bottom line.
+Colette is part of a growing flank of activists who are spearheading a paradigm shift away from the growth-obsessed Superorganism model and toward a more localized and regenerative economic system.

 Her current work was summarized in an interview with Bioneers: